ivanearisty/WelcomeHome/README.md

 | `/order/addItem`       | POST   | UPDATE:ORDER        | Add an item to an order.                      |

 For a full list of endpoints and their details, refer to the `Controller.java` file.

----

-## License

-This project is licensed under the [MIT License](LICENSE).

----

-Developed by Ivan Aristy and team.